FrankHong1/Jekyll-site/_posts/2024-07-30-Lotka-Volterra.md

   dy_dt = c * x * y - ( d * y )
   return dy_dt
 ```
-The only change is, instead of writing every value for the four parameters abcd, we pass a list consisting all the parameters into the function, and call the items in the list when necessary, the 'params' should be a list looking like the following:
+The only change is, instead of writing every value for the four parameters `a, b, c, d`, we pass a list `params` consisting all the parameters into the function, and call the items in the list when necessary, the `params` should be a list looking like the following:
 ```
 params = [a, b, c, d]
 ```
-With the functions set up, we still need one thing before iterating through the euler forward loop, ***initial conditions***, because we need a start point where the iteration is based on, that is when initial conditions become useful.
+With the functions set up, we still need one more thing before iterating through the euler forward loop, ***initial conditions***, because we need a start point where the iteration is based on.

 ### Getting the initial conditions
-We will start by defining our body function in the following way:
+Therefore, we will start by defining our body function in the following way:
 ```
 def lotka_volterra(init_cond, params, h, t_fin):
   t = init_cond[0]